leptos-community/csr-example-building-UIs-with-leptos/README.md

 You can [see the deployed examples here][deployed-examples].

-Then, to run the examples locally, clone the git repo & `cd` into the directory.
+To run the examples locally, clone the git repo & `cd` into the directory.

 Then to spin up the examples, run: